blocklet/media-kit/.aigne/doc-smith/docs/api-reference-uploader-server-static-resource.md

 This configuration does the following:
 1. Scans for `imgpack` resources provided by the Media Kit (`ImageBinDid`), but only within the `public/images` sub-folder, and only serves `.png`, `.jpg`, and `.gif` files.
-2. Scans for `theme-assets` resources from a blocklet with a specific DID, looking in both the `css` and `fonts` sub-folders, and ignores any source map (`.map`) files.
+2. Scans for `theme-assets` resources from a blocklet with a specific DID, looking in both the `css` and `fonts` sub-folders, while ignoring any source map (`.map`) files.
 3. Sets a default `Cache-Control` max-age of 7 days for all matched files.

 ### Automatic Updates